University of California Applications

 Course names should reflect your transcript and the list of courses.
 You can save your application with a password and return to it at a later date.
 Make sure that you ask your College Advisor to review your application and essay before you press send!

-The prompts for the UC application can be found at UC_Personal_Statement.
+The prompts for the UC application can be found at UC_Personal_Insight.

-This application must be filed between November 1 and November 30
+This application opens in August, and must be filed between November 1 and November 30

 California State University Applications